 - Petroleum Industry: Essential in oil and gas applications.

-Nickel 200 pipes and tubes are also used in designing and handling of sodium hydroxide, production of viscose rayon, manufacturing of soap, production of aniline hydrochloride.
-It is also used in the chlorination of aliphatic hydrocarbons such as methane, ethane, and benzene.
+Nickel 200 pipes and tubes also play a crucial role in the design and handling of sodium hydroxide, viscose rayon production, soap manufacturing, and the production of aniline hydrochloride.
+Furthermore, they find application in chlorinating aliphatic hydrocarbons such as methane, ethane, and benzene.

 Nickel 200 pipes and tubes prove their mettle across various industries and applications thanks to their exceptional properties and adaptability.